nishmishra15/nishmishra15.github.io/_pages/about.md

 ---
 Manuscript Under Preparation

+Uncertainty Aware DRL Agent and Robustness of Action Selection Policies to Optimize Indoor PM Concentration and Energy Consumption
+---
+Manuscript Under Preparation

-Deployment of a DRL agent to Control Indoor PM, Energy, and Thermal Comfort in an Indian Office
+Deployment of a DRL Agent to Control Indoor PM, Energy, and Thermal Comfort in an Indian Office
 ---
 Experiments ongoing